Skydddoogg/soa2019_group2/service/auth/README.md

 # Running
 1. Install Node.js, Mongo before running or testing
-2. Run the service with the development environment
+2. Install all dependencies
 * ```npm install```
+3. Run the service with the development environment
 * ```npm run dev```

 __Note:__ Run the service with the production environment, please run via docker-compose